 Now, that’s no mean achievement.
 Time for a beer!

-By the way, do you think the number calls for celebrations?
+By the way, do you think the above achievement calls for celebrations?

 Because even after jumping so many places, we are abysmally placed low in terms of “ease of doing business”.